HTTP-RPC/Kilo/README.md

 ```

 ## Collections and Optionals
-The `Collections` class provides a set of static utility methods for instantiating immutable list and map values:
+The `Collections` class provides a set of static utility methods for declaratively instantiating list and map values:

 ```java
 public static <E> List<E> listOf(E... elements) { ... }